BytingBitz/pyscrapify/readme.md

 Multiple organisation review scrape:

 1: Populate the organisations.json with the url, outputName, and country for each organisation being scraped.
-Note, order matters.
+Note: order matters, the first entry of urls matches to the first entry of names and countries respectively.

 ```json
 {